-Type of fund Fund name Description Do It For Me Option Let Me Do It Option Risk Factor Sterling Liquidity USS Liquidity Fund Mainly invests in cash, deposits and short-term bonds. ✓ ~ Low Bonds USS Bond Fund A mixture of investments which include government bonds and other forms of credit investments.
-V Low Multi-asset funds USS Cautious Growth Fund A mixture of investments which includes a majority of moderate risk/moderate potential return, and lower risk/lower potential return investments. v v Medium USS Moderate Growth Fund A mixture of investments which includes a balance between higher risk/higher potential return investments, moderate risk/moderate potential return investments and lower risk/lower potential return investments.
-V V Medium USS Growth Fund A mixture of investments which includes a majority of higher risk/higher potential return investments. v ~ High USS UK Equity Fund A mixture of investments made up from UK publicly traded stocks and shares. ✓ High Equity funds USS Global Equity Fund A mixture of investments made up from global publicly traded stocks and shares. ~ High USS Emerging Markets Equity Fund A mixture of investments predominately made up from global publicly traded stocks and shares from developing countries. ~ High USS Ethical Equity Fund A mixture of investments made up from global publicly traded stocks and shares, which avoid certain types of assets (see USS's guidelines for ethical investments for further information).
-V High USS Sharia Fund A mixture of investments made up from global publicly traded stocks and shares, which are compliant with Islamic financial law.
-V High
+Type of fund Fund name What it invests in/What types of instrument it invests in Do It For Me Option Let Me Do It Option Risk Factor Sterling Liquidity USS Liquidity Fund Mainly invests in cash, deposits and short-term bonds. ~ ~ Low Bonds USS Bond Fund A mixture of investments which include government bonds and other forms of credit investments.
+V Low Multi-asset funds USS Cautious Growth Fund A mixture of investments which includes a majority of moderate risk/moderate potential return, and lower risk/lower potential return investments.
+V V Medium USS Moderate Growth Fund A mixture of investments which includes a balance between higher risk/higher potential return investments, moderate risk/moderate potential return investments and lower risk/lower potential return investments.
+V V Medium USS Growth Fund A mixture of investments which includes a majority of higher risk/higher potential return investments.
+V ~ High Equity funds USS UK Equity Fund A mixture of investments made up from UK publicly traded stocks and shares. v High USS Global Equity Fund A mixture of investments made up from global publicly traded stocks and shares.
+V High USS Emerging Markets Equity Fund A mixture of investments predominantly made up from global publicly traded stocks and shares from developing countries.
+V High USS Ethical Equity Fund A mixture of investments made up from global publicly traded stocks and shares, which avoid certain types of assets (see Investment Builder (DC) Ethical Guidelines).
+V High USS Sharia Fund A mixture of investments made up from global publicly traded stocks and shares, which are compliant with Islamic financial law. v High